-2.2 Roadmap for Developing Asynchronous Web Service Clients
+3.2 Roadmap for Developing Asynchronous Web Service Clients

-Table 2.2 provides best practices for developing asynchronous Web service clients, including an example that illustrates the best practices presented.
-These guidelines should be used in conjunction with the general guidelines provided in Section 2.1, "Roadmap for Developing Web Service Clients".
+Table 3.2 provides best practices for developing asynchronous Web service clients, including an example that illustrates the best practices presented.
+These guidelines should be used in conjunction with the general guidelines provided in Section 3.1, "Roadmap for Developing Web Service Clients".

-Table 2-2 Roadmap for Developing Asynchronous Web Service Clients
+Table 3-2 Roadmap for Developing Asynchronous Web Service Clients

 Best Practice Description Define a port-based asynchronous callback handler, AsyncClientHandlerFeature, for asynchronous and dispatch callback handling.
 Use of AsyncClientHandlerFeature is recommended as a best practice when using asynchronous invocation due to its scalability and ability to survive a JVM restart.
 It can be used by any client (survivable or not.)
-For information, see Section 3.5.2, "Developing the Asynchronous Handler Interface".
+For information, see Section 4.5.2, "Developing the Asynchronous Handler Interface".
 Define a singleton port instance and Creation of the singleton port: initialize it when the client container initializes (upon deployment).
 Triggers the asynchronous response endpoint to be published upon deployment.
 Supports failure recovery by re-initializing the singleton port instance after VM restart.
 Within a cluster, initialization of a singleton port will ensure that all member servers in the cluster publish an asynchronous response endpoint.
 This ensures that the asynchronous response messages can be delivered to any member server and optionally forwarded to the correct server via in-place cluster routing.
-For complete details, see Section 3.10, "Clustering Considerations for Asynchronous Web Service Messaging.".
-If using MakeConnection for clients behind a firewall, set the MakeConnection polling interval to a value that is realistic for your scenario.
-The MakeConnection polling interval should be set as high as possible to avoid unnecessary polling overhead, but also low enough to allow responses to be retrieved in a timely fashion.
-A recommended value for the MakeConnection polling interval is one-half of the expected average response time of the Web service being invoked.
-For more information setting the MakeConnection polling interval, see Section 3.6.2.2, "Configuring the Polling Interval."
-Note : This best practice is not demonstrated in Example 2-2.
+For complete details, see Section 4.10, "Clustering Considerations for Asynchronous Web Service Messaging."
+If using Make Connection for clients behind a firewall, set the Make Connection polling interval to a value that is realistic for your scenario.
+The Make Connection polling interval should be set as high as possible to avoid unnecessary polling overhead, but also low enough to allow responses to be retrieved in a timely fashion.
+A recommended value for the Make Connection polling interval is one-half of the expected average response time of the Web service being invoked.
+For more information setting the Make Connection polling interval, see Section 4.6.2.2, "Configuring the Polling Interval."
+Note : This best practice is not demonstrated in Example 3-2.
 If using the JAX-WS Reference Implementation (RI), implement the AsyncHandler <t> interface.</t> Use of the AsyncHandler <t> interface is more efficient than the Response<t> interface.
-For more information and an example, see Section 3.7, "Using the JAX-WS Reference Implementation".</t></t> Note : This best practice is not demonstrated in Example 2-2.
+For more information and an example, see Section 4.7, "Using the JAX-WS Reference Implementation".</t></t> Note : This best practice is not demonstrated in Example 3-2.
+Define a Work Manager and set the thread pool minimum size constraint (min-threads-constraint) to a value that is at least as large as the expected number of concurrent For example, if a Web service client issues 20 requests in rapid succession, the recommended thread pool minimum size constraint value would be 20 for the application hosting the client.
+If the configured constraint value is too small, performance can be severely degraded as incoming work waits for a free processing thread. requests or responses into the service.
+For more information about the thread pool minimum size constraint, see "Constraints" in Configuring Server Environments for Oracle WebLogic Server .